298Ron/bcard/README.md

 Usage

-1.Run the server by writing this command in the terminal : json-server --watch db.json --port 8000
+1.INSTALL
+Open the terminal and navigate to "BCard-Client" folder root, Run 'npm install' to get all required node_modules for the "BCard-Client".
+Open the terminal and navigate to "BCard-Server" folder root, Run 'npm install' to get all required node_modules for the "BCard-Server".
+Or Manually:

-2.Install the following components by writting this command in the terminal: npm i bootstrap axios fontawesome yup react-router-dom react-toastify formik react-switch lodash bcrypt chalk cors joi jsonwebtoken mongoose morgan roating-file-stream
+Install the following components by writting this command in the terminal: npm i bootstrap axios fontawesome yup react-router-dom react-toastify formik react-switch lodash bcrypt chalk cors joi jsonwebtoken mongoose morgan roating-file-stream

+2.Run the server by writing this command in the terminal : nodemon start

+3.
+DataBase connections -
+DB_LOCAL:

+Set the "MongoDB Connection string" in "BCard-Server\index.js" to use "process.env.DB_LOCAL"

+DB_ATLAS:

+Set the "MongoDB Connection string" in "BCard-Server\index.js" to use "process.env.DB_ATLAS" Make sure that in "myob-server.env" you update your Atlas connection string of the Atlas db in "DB_ATLAS".

-3.Start the development server: npm start
+4.Start the development server: npm start

-4.Open your browser and navigate to http://localhost:3000 to see the website in action.
+5.Open your browser and navigate to http://localhost:3000 to see the website in action.

+Existing Users for test:

+1.Default User:
+Email: Default@gmail.com
+Password: 123123123

+2.Business User:
+Email: Business@gmail.com
+Password: 123123123

+3.Admin User:
+Email: Admin@gmail.com
+Password: 123123123

 Screenshots of few examples of pages on the website:
 Home page: